TalaJallad/reading-notes/Read10.md

 it can only be used within that function.

 ## Notes:
-*When a statement has to call some other code in oder to do its job, the new task goes to the top of the pile of things to do.
+* When a statement has to call some other code in order to do its job, the new task goes to the top of the pile of things to do.
-* Wee can call functions before they have been declared if they were created using function declarations not function expressions/Anonymous functions.
+* We can call functions before they have been declared. if they were created using function declarations not function expressions/Anonymous functions.
-* We can assign a value to a va ria ble that has not yet been declared
+* We can assign a value to a variable that has not yet been declared.
 * "Imagine that each function is a nesting doll.
 The children can ask the parents for information in their variables.
 But the parents cannot get variables from their children.
 Each child will get the same answer from the same parent."
 * If a JavaScript statement generates an error, then it throws an exception.
 At that point, the interpreter stops and looks for exception-handling code.
 If the error is not handled, the script will just stop processing and the user will